This week my eldest will turn 5. I’m not sure where the last 5 years have gone. But now I have three children. Three.

 What’s it like having three children under five years?

-* We no longer all fit in one car – your average family car doesn’t fit three car seats across the back and we haven’t been able to afford to buy anything bigger as yet.
+Your average family car doesn’t fit three car seats across the back and we haven’t been able to afford to buy anything bigger as yet.
 (Of course if they were older it wouldn’t be quite such an issue as their car seats wouldn’t be so bulky.)

-* You don’t have enough hands – two children, two hands.
+Two children, two hands.
 Winner.
 Three children – bit tricky!
 Especially when you’re pushing a pram!
 In this instance a baby carrier can be a lifesaver!
 You quickly come up with little routines to deal with this, for example Ben and Chloe are very good at holding onto the side of the pram when I ask them to.

-* Nappies – When Amy was first born Chloe was still in nappies (or pull ups) during the day and Ben is not yet dry at night so the amount of nappies we change is huge and it felt constant in the early days.
+When Amy was first born Chloe was still in nappies (or pull ups) during the day and Ben is not yet dry at night so the amount of nappies we change is huge and it felt constant in the early days.
 Chloe is now dry during the day and Amy doesn’t get through quite as many nappies as she did when she was newborn so it’s calming down a bit!

-* You’re constantly checking you’ve got enough kids – Every time we go somewhere I’m always checking we’ve got them all, checking which children Dave has, who I’ve got.
+Every time we go somewhere I’m always checking we’ve got them all, checking which children Dave has, who I’ve got.
 I think it would be really easy to leave someone behind thinking the other one had them!
 (With two you’ve always just got one each!)

-* It’s expensive – three lots of childcare mean it’s barely worth working, three lots of birthdays, Christmas presents, shoes, clothes etc.
+Three lots of childcare mean it’s barely worth working, three lots of birthdays, Christmas presents, shoes, clothes etc.

 But it’s also amazing, they all absolutely adore each other, Ben and Chloe play so nicely together (most of the time) and they’re really lovely with Amy.
 It’s gorgeous watching them holding hands walking down the road to school and taking care of each other.
 They will always have one another to talk to, to look out for each other.
 They keep each other entertained, they teach each other things, they just love each other.
 What more could we ask?